qdrant/examples/qdrant_101_getting_started/README.md

-What we got back is a list with records and each element inside a record can be accessed as an attribute, e.g. `.payload` or `.id`.
+The response is a list with records and each element inside a record can be accessed as an attribute, e.g. `.payload` or `.id`.

 ```python